top of page

 It is human capability development.

-We are building the architecture, systems, curriculum, and structure to train human agency for life, learning, and work.
+We build the curriculum, systems, and structures required to train human agency for life, learning, and work.

 What Self-Mastery Training Builds

-Just as physical training builds strength, coordination, and endurance, self-mastery training develops foundational internal capacities, including:
+Just as physical training builds strength, coordination, and endurance, applied self-mastery training develops core internal capacities, including:

 • attentional control